aharvard/andrewharvard.com/src/portfolio/monster-job-view.md

 ## Ongoing Challenges

-Due to browser performance issues and resource constraints, we could not deliver the initial design ask — when a Tab overflows the Horizontal Navigation, it should scroll into view when it becomes active.
+Due to browser performance issues and time constraints, we could not deliver the initial design ask — when a Tab overflows the Horizontal Navigation, it should scroll into view when it becomes active.

 To drive conversations with our product and design partners, I put together the following deck to illustrate the issue and proposes alternative directions.